 Countless factors affect fertility in women.
 Some of the most common include:

-Age: A woman’s fertility starts to decline after age 30.
-As a result, the chance of genetic mutations and fetal abnormalities increases.
-Treatment most often involves testing each embryo to determine whether all of its chromosomes are normal.
+A woman’s fertility starts to decline after age 30.
+As a result, the chance of chromosomal abnormalities increases.
+Treatment most often involves testing each embryo to determine whether the number of chromosomes is normal.

-Adenomyosis: This condition occurs when endometrial tissue, which lines the uterus, grows into the outer muscular tissue of the uterus causing structural issues.
+This condition occurs when endometrial tissue, which lines the uterus, grows into the outer muscular tissue of the uterus causing structural and functional issues.
 Treatment includes medication and occasionally, surgery.